 \lapf By \cref{thm:main2} proved shortly below, $G$ has a computable presentation via a meet groupoid.
-Now it suffices to invoke \cref{ex:discrete computable}. \end{proof} By Fact~\ref{ex:S}, each computable presentation of $G$ as a closed subgroup of $\S$ (Definition~\ref{Def1}) is a computable Baire presentation.
-Recall that \cref{lem:basic operations} shows that for a computable presentation as a closed subgroup of $\S$, the group theoretic operations on compact open sets are algorithmic.
-In the more general setting of computable Baire presentations, a weakened version of Lemma~\ref{lem:basic operations} still holds.
-Recall from Def.\ \ref{def:E} that given a c.l.c.\ tree $T$, by $E_T$ we denote the set of minimal code numbers $u$ such that $\+ K_u$ is compact. \begin{lemma} Let $G$ be computably t.d.l.c.\ via a computable Baire presentation $([T], \Op, \Inv)$.
+It now suffices to invoke \cref{ex:discrete computable}. \end{proof} By Fact~\ref{ex:S}, each computable presentation of $G$ as a closed subgroup of $\S$ (Definition~\ref{Def1}) is a computable Baire presentation. \cref{lem:basic operations} showed that for a computable presentation as a closed subgroup of $\S$, the group theoretic operations on compact open sets are algorithmic.
+In the more general setting of computable Baire presentations, a weak version of Lemma~\ref{lem:basic operations} still holds.
+Recall from Definition\ \ref{def:E} that given a c.l.c.\ tree $T$, by $E_T$ we denote the set of minimal code numbers $u$ such that $\+ K_u$ is compact. \begin{lemma} Let $G$ be computably t.d.l.c.\ via a computable Baire presentation $([T], \Op, \Inv)$.